Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Slope filtrations

 We will apply Oseledec¡¯s theorem in two instances.
-The first are Masur-Veech measures $\mu_{gen}$ with support equal to the whole hypersurface of flat surfaces of area one in a connected component.
+The first one corresponds to the Masur--Veech measures $\mu_{gen}$.
+The support of such measure coincdes with the entire hypersurface of flat surfaces of area one in a connected component of a stratum of Abelian or quadratic differentials.
+The second case corresponds to Teichm\"uller curves.
 When talking about Lyapunov exponents for Teichm\"uller curves $C$ we take $\mu$ to be the measure on the unit tangent bundle $T^1C$ to a Teichm\"uller curve that stems from the Poincar\'{e} metric $g_{hyp}$ on $\mathbb{H}$ with scalar curvature $-4$.
-In both cases, the integrability condition of Oseledec¡¯s theorem has to be verified. (\cite[p.38]{Mo12})
+In both cases, the integrability condition of Oseledets theorem is known to be satisfied, see e.g.~\cite[p.38]{Mo12}.